Denise Welch: Acting

 In 2002, Welch guest-starred in ITV's Where the Heart Is, and the BBC's hospital drama Holby City, playing risk manager Pam McGrath, who conducted an on-screen relationship with the character Mubbs Hussein (played by Ian Aspinall).
 She guest-starred twice in ITV's long-running police drama The Bill (in 1997 and 2006), and has also appeared in the BBC's Doctors (2004), Down to Earth (2004–2005) and Born and Bred (2002–2003).
 Welch starred (with second billing) in the British feature film The Jealous God (2005) and Hollyoaks: In the City (2006), amongst other appearances.
 From 2006 to 2010, she appeared as French teacher Steph Haydock in the successful BBC One school-based drama series Waterloo Road, and played Janet "Goldie" Gold in an episode called "Rogue" of the long-running medical drama series, Casualty, which aired on 2 July 2011.

 Welch originally won the role of Frances Myers in Bad Girls, but ended up declining it owing to illness at the time; her future Waterloo Road co-star Eva Pope received the part instead.
 Welch left Waterloo Road without intending to return for Series six, but eventually decided to come back for episodes nine and ten.
+Welch is set to reprise her role of Steph Haydock for the Series 17 of Waterloo Road in 2026.

 Via the BenidormTweets Twitter feed, it was revealed that Welch would have a part in Series 4 of Benidorm.
 She played the part of 'Scary' Mary, alongside her then-husband, Tim Healy.
+In the episode of Benidorm, she ends up engaging in a fight with Sheila Reid's Madge.

+In 2010, along with other members of the show Loose Women, she performed Girls Aloud's hit song "The Promise" for Children in Need under the name Nanas Aloud.
+The performance helped contribute to the total sum that year of £18.2 million.

 In 2012, Welch played Truvy in the touring production of Steel Magnolias.
 The following year, she played the part of Catherine Robinson in Richard Bean's Smack Family Robinson at the Rose Theatre in Kingston.